Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Ground-state energy of local Hamiltonians

 A more interesting question is what happens if we take the limit $s\rightarrow\infty$.
 That is, what kind of $\rho_{AB}$ admit $s$-copy symmetric extension for any $s$.
 It turns out that only separable $\rho_{AB}$ could admit all $s$-copy symmetric extension.
 In other words, the $s\rightarrow\infty$ limit of $s$-copy symmetric extendible states is the set of all separable states.

 This is pretty much the situation for an $N$ two-mode boson system, where all the particles are fully symmetrized.
-In other words, the set of $2$-RDMs for this $N$-boson system contains only states that is very closed to separable states when $N$ goes large.
+In other words, the set of $2$-RDMs for this $N$-boson system contains only states that are very close to separable states when $N$ goes large.
 This observation can also be generalized to the situation of $m$ modes (i.e. $m$ single particle states) and for $k$-RDMs, whenever $m$ and $k$ are fixed.

 This is given by the following finite quantum de Finetti's theorem. \begin{svgraybox}

 \end{svgraybox}

 One immediately sees that if $m$ is a fixed constant that is independent of $N$, and if one takes the limit $N\rightarrow\infty$, then the error $m^2k/N\rightarrow 0$ for any fixed $k$.
 This is to say, any $k$-RDM of a bosonic system of infinite size with finite modes can only be a mixture of product states (i.e. separable states).
 This is the very content of the quantum de Finetti's theorem.